 For almost 100 years we’ve supported the visionary people working behind the scenes in UK film, TV and cinema.

-We’re committed to making it a happier, healthier place for everyone to work.
-As a movement for change, we’ll be working with the industry as well as individuals from around film, TV and cinema who are helping change the industry for the better.
+We’re committed to making it a happier, healthier place for everyone to work and thanks to your support we’re able to help colleagues when mental health problems are affecting their lives and build towards a movement for change, we’ll be working with the industry as well as individuals from around film, TV and cinema who are helping change the industry for the better.

-Last year we conducted research to look at the experiences of people who work in film, TV and cinema.
-An incredible 9,000 of you responded.
-The outcomes showed that the scale of the problem faced by our industry is beyond what we could have imagined – 9 in 10 of you have experienced a mental health problem and, sadly, half of you said you’d considered taking your own life.
+In 2020 we conducted research to look at the experiences of people who work in film, TV and cinema.
+The outcomes showed that the scale of the problem faced by our industry is beyond what we could have imagined – 9 in 10 of you have experienced a mental health problem.

 The personal stories and underlying causes, from a culture of bullying to lack of control over working hours, have inspired the industry’s commitment to this programme of change.
-We’ll be working together to make sure you feel valued and supported, to enhance the support available and to change behaviour.
+We’ll be working together to roll out new services and resources.

 We’re looking forward to working with others across the industry who share our concerns.
 And we’ll keep listening to you.
 There will be opportunities for you to get involved, help us shape the outcomes and have a say in the future of your industry.